Merzasphor/MWSE/docs/source/lua/event/calcTravelPrice.rst

 companions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `table`_.
-A table of companions (references) that will travel with the player, or nil if no companions are present.
+Read-only.
+A table of companions (tes3references) that will travel with the player, or nil if no companions are present.

 price
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~